Side-by-Side Comparison of the Top AI Medical Summary Software for Litigation and Law Firms

 For regulated work or cases heading to trial, a full audit log adds a layer of defensibility.
 The log should show who accessed, edited, and exported each summary.

-This table gives you a starting point.
-The sections below go deeper on each platform’s strengths and trade-offs.
+The comparison table above gives you a starting point.
+The sections below go deeper on each platform’s strengths and trade-offs, with a focus on which tools produce legal-ready medical summaries for litigation versus which are better suited for intake, triage, or claims-handling work.

 Supio